 A time-delay relay (or timer) is a control device, used to obtain a specified time delay between the work operations in an industrial system.
-An electronic timer mainly consists of a coil, control contacts, and an electronic circuit for realizing the required time delay.
-The delay time can be set on the timer using the potentiometer in the electronic circuit.
-The contact operation can be delayed either when the coil is energized or when the coil is de-energized.
-Accordingly, there are two basic types of timers.
+There are two basic types of timers.
 They are (1) On-delay timer and (2) Off-delay timer.
-The following sections explain the operations of the on-delay timer.

 On-delay Timer: An on-delay timer delays the operation of its contacts for, say ‘t’ seconds, when the coil is energized (ON), but the timer brings back its contacts immediately to their normal positions when the coil is de-energized (OFF).

 Control of a double-acting cylinder using a timer

 You may test your understanding of electro-hydraulics by analyzing the two critical positions of a self-explanatory electro-hydraulic circuit with an on-delay timer as given below.

 Authored by JOJI Parambath, Founder/Director, Fluidsys Training Centre, Bangalore

 JOJI PARAMBATH, Industrial Hydraulic Systems – Theory and Practice, Universal Publishers, Boca Raton, USA, 2016.